SarahBarbosa/geexhp/docs/2-dataset_generation.rst

 .. code-block:: python

     dg.generator(
+        start=0, end=8,
-        start=start,  # Start index for the range of planets end=final,    # End index for the range of planets random_atm=True,  # Random atmosphere generation enabled
+        random_atm=True,    # Random atmosphere generation enabled
         verbose=True,
-        file=f"random_{start}-{final}"  # Output file
+        file=f"random_0-8"  # Output file
     )

 Visualizing the Data
 ====================
-After generating the datasets, use the `datavis` library to visualize the spectra of the generated planets.
+After generating the datasets, use the ``datavis`` library to visualize the spectra of the generated planets.

 Configuring Matplotlib for Visualizations
 -----------------------------------------
-Before visualizing the spectra, you can configure `matplotlib` parameters using the `datavis.configure_matplotlib` function.
+Before visualizing the spectra, you can configure matplotlib parameters using the ``datavis.configure_matplotlib`` function.
 This allows you to customize the appearance of the plots.
 The function provides a flexible way to configure either a modern or an "old-school" style for the plots.

 .. code-block:: python

     from geexhp import datavis
     datavis.configure_matplotlib(oldschool=False)

-- **`oldschool` parameter:**
+* ``oldschool`` parameter:
-    - If `oldschool=True`, it imports `smplotlib` for traditional plotting styles.
+    * If ``oldschool=True``, it imports ``smplotlib`` for traditional plotting styles.
-    - If `oldschool=False`, it updates various `matplotlib` settings for a more modern appearance.
+    * If ``oldschool=False``, it updates various ``matplotlib`` settings for a more modern appearance (my style, feel free to be an artist too)

 The, you can plot the spectra: